© 2021, Christian Cassidy. Updated 2026.

 a spotlight on an issue the city spent much of 1906 trying to tackle.

-Earlier that year, it toughened up its fire escape bylaw which stated
+Earlier that year, the city toughened up its fire escape bylaw, which stated

-that buildings taller than three floors needed an external fire escape
+that buildings taller than three floors needed to have an external fire escapes affixed to them.
+Building inspectors stepped up their enforcement, but

-line after this Winnipeg Saddlery fire as it proved that even during daytime hours a
+line after the Winnipeg Saddlery fire, as it proved that a potentially deadly fire cold happen even during working hours.

 Ca. 1912, winterbos on Flickr